FernV/NativeCAM/README.md

 2. Embedded
 --------------------------------------------------------------------------------
-1. Use with any of the supplied example from LinuxCNC Configuration Selector
+1. Use with any of the supplied examples from LinuxCNC Configuration Selector

 2. To use with your own inifile, it must first be edited.
 	From a normal user terminal, change directory to the one that contains your inifile